“I want to start a foundation for kids going through what I’m going through”

 To know Charlie was to love him.
 Often people would comment on his million-dollar mega-watt smile.
 As a little boy, he exuded such a zest, playfulness and joy for life.
 As a teenager, his sense of humor, his warmth and his energy were always buzzing.
 He was happy and fun to be around.
 He had a bright future and so much good ahead of him.

-Two weeks later, disaster struck.
-Late one night Charlie suffered a seizure which necessitated an ambulatory transport to HUMC.
-To our complete heartbreak, we learned Charlie’s cancer had returned to his brain with two spots in his frontal lobe.
+Sadly, in January 2021, Charlie suffered a seizure which led to the discovery that his cancer had returned to his brain with two spots in his frontal lobe.